Web Design & Dev

 Employee supervision forms an integral part of project management.
 The better care you provide to your employees, the better output they will deliver.
 However, providing adequate control can be challenging among businesses with enormous team sizes.
 This is usually the case when companies augment their staffing requirements.

-In case you choose to hire an on-site team through the staff augmentation strategy, there is no doubt that you will have more employees to supervise and take care of.
+If you choose to hire an on-site team through the staff augmentation strategy, there is no doubt that you will have more employees to supervise and take care of.
 Naturally, you will invest more time managing the expanded workforce instead of focusing on core business activities like strategic planning and business management.

 2. Limited Business Familiarity

 All employees must be familiar with the core values and missions of the organization they are working with.
-Additionally, in many cases, the developers working on the project must also be aware of the projects that a business has previously worked on to understand the quality and standards that the brand strives for.
+Additionally, in many cases, the developers working on the project must also be aware of the projects a business has previously worked on to understand the quality and standards the brand strives for.

 Achieving this objective is highly difficult with staff augmentation.
 Since the new staff is hired only temporarily, it is impractical for the business to train each and every employee on its values, projects, and standards.
 Moreover, as you rotate the staff, you will have to provide this training repeatedly to achieve similar results from the developers.